CatalinScurt/WeatherAPP-Angular/README.md

 ## To run this application:

-You can access the next link to see the live version: https://weather-project-angular.web.app
+You can access the following link to see the live version: https://weather-project-angular.web.app

 - `OR...`